Culture of London

-The culture of London concerns the music, museums, festivals, and lifestyle within London, the capital city of the United Kingdom.
-London has frequently been described as a global cultural capital and is one of the world's leading business centres, renowned for its technological readiness and economic clout, as well as attracting the most foreign investment of any global city.
-As such, London has often been ranked as the world's capital city.
+The urban culture of London concerns the music, museums, festivals, and lifestyle within London, the capital city of the United Kingdom.
+The city is known for its theatre quarter, and its West End theatre district has given the name to "West End theatre", the strand of mainstream professional theatre staged in the large theatres in London.
+London is also home to cultural attractions such as the British Museum, the Tate Galleries, the National Gallery, the Notting Hill Carnival, and The O2.

-The city is particularly renowned for its theatre quarter, and its West End theatre district has given the name to "West End theatre," the strand of mainstream professional theatre staged in the large theatres in London.
-London is also home to notable cultural attractions such as the British Museum, the Tate Galleries, the National Gallery, the Notting Hill Carnival, and The O2.
+London has, alongside New York, been described as the cultural capital of the world.

 Through music, comedy, and theatre, London has a lively nightlife with approximately 25.6 events per thousand people, 44.1% of those events being theatre based.

 A variety of landmarks and objects are cultural icons associated with London, such as Big Ben, Buckingham Palace, and the tube map.
 Many other British cultural icons are strongly associated with London in the minds of visiting tourists, including the red telephone box, the AEC Routemaster bus, the black taxi, and the Union Flag.

 The city is home to many nationalities, and the diversity of cultures has shaped the city's culture over time.